outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	    	- high variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting)

 	- questions
-		- why isnt the squared deviation halved to take into account curvature & it's assumed to be tangential with one intersection with the function at the edge of the square

 	- operation intents